Skip to main content

 A low open rate may suggest ineffective subject lines or emails that don't resonate with recipients, while a low CTR indicates a need to review your email content and calls-to-action (CTAs).

-To improve these metrics, consider using email marketing software like Mailchimp or Constant Contact.
 Test different subject lines and email content to boost open rates, and experiment with various types of content, offers, and link placement to increase CTR.

-4. Number of leads
+5. Number of Leads

 The number of quality leads represents the total count of potential customers interested in your product or service, but the definition varies depending on whether it's a marketing qualified lead (MQL) or a sales qualified lead (SQL).